-Note: Missouri Higher Education Core Curriculum (CORE 42) Course Number: MOTR LITR 100 - Introduction to Literature
+Note: Missouri Higher Education Core Curriculum (CORE 42) Course Number: MOTR LITR 100 - Introduction to Literature For additional information: https://dhe.mo.gov/core42.php

-LIT 107 - American Literature Credit Hours: 3
+LIT 107-American Literature

 Prerequisite: ENGL 070 with a grade of C or higher or equivalent placement scores.
 Study of major American authors and works from the Colonial Period to the present, emphasizing development of concepts that have shaped American life and literature.